Skip to main content

 Various novel agents have become available in B.C. for the treatment of COVID-19 in mild-moderately ill patients.
 These therapies include a direct-acting oral combination antiviral nirmatrelvir/ritonavir (Paxlovid) and an IV direct acting antiviral remdesivir (Veklury).

-A monoclonal antibody, sotrovimab (Xevudy) is no longer in routinely use due to potential loss of activity against current variants of concern.
-It likely retains some activity but it is reserved as a last-line agent.
+A monoclonal antibody, sotrovimab (Xevudy) is no longer routinely used due to potential loss of activity against current variants of concern.
 Tixagevimab/cilgavimab (Evusheld) is no longer used due to complete loss of activity.

-Clinical Practice Guide and tools for managaing mild to moderate illness
+Clinical Practice Guide and tools for managing mild to moderate illness

 • This document provides general guidance on the use of four therapeutic agents for clinicians and supporting evidence.
 It includes information on: